gradle/gradle/design-docs/testing-toolkit.md

 * A test can be executed with Gradle distribution provided by the user.
 The version of the distribution can be a different from the Gradle version used to build the project.
 * A test can be executed with a series of Gradle distributions of the same type or different types.
 * Tests can be executed in parallel for multiple Gradle versions.
+* A test using a unknown or unsupported for a Gradle distribution fails the build.

 ### Open issues